What are Web Tasks?

 The simplest path is the SDKrun() helper, which submits the task and polls for the result for you.
 Default poll interval is 5 seconds; you can pass an optional timeout.

-- Each workspace can run up to 10 Web Tasks concurrently.
+- Each workspace can run up to 10 different Web Tasks concurrently (Contact support if you need a higher limit).

 - Same-